adap/flower/doc/source/example-pytorch-from-centralized-to-federated.rst

     import torchvision
     import torchvision.transforms as transforms
     from torch import Tensor
+    from torchvision.datasets import CIFAR10

-As already mentioned we will use the CIFAR-10 dataset for the machine learning workload.
-The model setup is defined in the :code:`class Net()` and will be a Convolutional Neural Network.
+As already mentioned we will use the CIFAR-10 dataset for this machine learning workload.
+The model architecture (a very simple Convolutional Neural Network) is defined in :code:`class Net()`.

 .. code-block:: python

-    DATA_ROOT = "~/data/cifar-10"

     class Net(nn.Module):